 - AT&T recognized as one of the 10 Best Corporations for Veteran-Owned Businesses by Vetrepreneur Magazine four years in a row.

 - G.I.
-Jobs Magazine has recognized AT&T as one of the Top 50 Most Military-Friendly Employers for the past nine years.
+Jobs Magazine recognized AT&T as one of the Top 50 Most Military Friendly Employers for the past nine years.

-- In 2013, G.I.
-Jobs Magazine recognized AT&T as a Top 25 Military Spouse Friendly Employer for the past three years.
+- G.I.
+Jobs Magazine recognized AT&T as a Top 50 Military Spouse Friendly Employer for the past three years.

 - Military Times, a Gannett publication, ranked AT&T #12 on its EDGE list of companies that are Best for Vets.